To select graph data you can use:

 Click the Hide, or Delete tools to remove those nodes.

-To save the subgraph, you can Tag your selection, take another snapshot, and export your snapshot archive.
+To save the subgraph, you can Tag your selection, and save a view and/or take another snapshot, and export your snapshot archive.